GPU Acceleration on Remote Desktop

-Sometimes the solution to some problems are strange.
-Imagine a headless, remote, linux based desktop setup where users can remote into a graphical environment.
+Sometimes the solution to a problem is strange.
+Imagine a headless, remote, Linux based desktop setup where users can remote into a graphical environment.
 The remote desktop works great with the integrated graphics card but once it switches to discrete graphics it comes to a screeching halt.
 No graphical acceleration.

 cvt 1024 768.

 xrandr --newmode "1366x768p" 72.00 1366 1414 1446 1494 768 771 777 803; xrandr --newmode "1280x800p" 24.15 1280 1312 1400 1432 800 819 822 841; xrandr --newmode "1024x768p" 18.71 1024 1056 1120 1152 768 786 789 807;

 Then add and assign those resolution modes to a port